tspaulding0222/tom.spaulding.co.nf/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 The Tom Spaulding Home Page.
-This is the site I use to run experiments, tore various bookmarks, try new frameworks, and generally anything I would like to show off to a client or in an interview.
+This is the site I use to run experiments, store various bookmarks/tools, try new frameworks, and generally anything I would like to show off to a client or in an interview.

 The site can be found live at [tomspaulding.co.nf](http://tomspaulding.co.nf/)